 - Avoid and limit pain triggers as much as possible

-- Reduce sitting as much as possible, specifically prior to exercise or a competition
+- Reduce sitting as much as possible, specifically before exercise or a competition

-- Avoid prolonged standing as much as possible, specifically prior to exercise or a competition
+- Avoid prolonged standing as much as possible, specifically before exercise or a competition

 - Perform the necessary core exercises individualized to your needs to help improve spine stability and stiffness